GoogleCloudPlatform/eda-examples/example-burst-to-cloud.md

 process (described above) and will take ~5mins.

+## Configure Munge for both clusters

+Log into one of the Slurm login nodes for the "onprem" cluster:

+    gcloud compute ssh onprem-login0 --zone <zone>

+At the prompt

+    sudo cp /etc/munge/munge.key /tmp/onprem.munge.key
+    exit

+On your cloud instance

+## Create a Federation of two Slurm clusters

 ## Run Slurm jobs

 Log into one of the Slurm login nodes for the "onprem" cluster: